-It is springtime and that means new life, new growth is just around the corner.
-The plants for our garden are starting to grow (indoors, since here in the Northland the high temps average 35-40).
-The growth of our plants has me thinking about the garden of my mind.
-Whatever I plant and tend, is what will grow and the fruit that will be produced.
+In the springtime we love to get our garden put in. the garden means new growth is just around the corner.
+The plants for our garden start to grow indoors, since winter lasts quite a while here.
+The growth of our plants always gets me thinking about the garden of my mind.
+Whatever I plant and tend in my physical garden, is what will grow and that is the fruit that will be produced.
 If I plant a tomato, I will get tomatoes.
 Plant carrots, then carrots.
 That’s how it works.

 Fruit is the reason we plant a garden.
 Sure, the plants look nice, but what we want is the fruit.
 Enjoy the process, watch the plants grow, but… it’s the fruit that I wait for.
-I want to enjoy the strawberries, tomatoes, and even the kale.
+I want to enjoy the strawberries, tomatoes, and yes, even the kale..

 So, if I am anxious, then I will produce concern, restlessness and mistrust as my fruit.
 If I am joyful, then I will produce cheer, elation, and fun-loving fruit.
 No one else controls my emotions.
 They are mine.
 I have to accept Ownership for what I produce.

 As we come to the end of this year, take some time to look through the garden of your mind.
 Reflect on who you are and whether that is the ‘You’, that you want to be.

 - Have you given off a sense of anxiety or confidence?

 - Are you living with a sense of patience or fear?

 Our world is constantly in flux.
 But that doesn’t mean you have to be…

 If you’re reading this, you are probably leading in some capacity.
 Leading yourself is of first importance.
 Self-leadership is key.
 Take Ownership (absolute accountability) for your mind today.
 Is there anything you don’t want to growing?
 Get rid of it and plant something else.